Scaling Methods for Stochastic Chemical Reaction Networks: Agazzi and Mattingly's CRN

 In this section, we study the chemical reaction network introduced by~\citet{Agazzi2018},

 for $p$, $q{\in}\N$, $p{>}2$ and $q{\geq}2$.
 In~\citet{Agazzi2018}, the constants considered are $p{=}5$ and $q{=}2$.

-The purpose of this reference is of showing that with a small modification of the topology of this CRN, its associated Markov process can be positive recurrent, null recurrent, or transient.
-The main technical part of the paper is devoted essentially to the construction of a Lyapunov function satisfying Condition~\eqref{LyapI}.
+This reference shows that with a small modification of the topology of this CRN, its associated Markov process can be positive recurrent, null recurrent, or transient.
+The main technical part of the paper is devoted essentially to the construction of an energy function satisfying the classical Lyapunov criterion.
+The energy function is defined in terms of polynomial functions in $x_1$ and $x_2$, on a partition of subsets of $\N^2$.
+The main technical difficulty is of gluing these functions in order to have a global function $f$ satisfying the classical Lyapunov criterion.
+Note that there are also interesting null-recurrence and transience properties in this reference.

+In this section, Proposition~\ref{ErgCrit} gives a simple proof of the positive recurrence result of~\citet{Agazzi2018} by taking the norm as an energy function and a convenient stopping time depending on the initial state.

 The continuous time Markov jump process $(X(t)){=}(X_1(t), X_2(t))$ associated to CRN~\eqref{AgMattCRN} has a $Q$-matrix given by, for $x{\in}\N^2$,